Zainnn15/Group_09/deployment.md

 11 - Click import "Create a New Project"

-12 - Connect your Github repository to Vercel
+12 - Connect your GitHub repository to Vercel

 13 - Give access to your repositories